Is it possible to enroll as a part-time student? VIEW MORE >>

 What undergraduate background do I need to be considered for acceptance to this program?
 VIEW MORE >>

 The BardMAT Requires that all students admitted to our Program have a bachelors degree from an accredited four-year liberal arts college and have a major or the equivalent in the discipline they wish to study at Bard.
-Students who did not major in one of our discipline areas, should send their transcript to firstname.lastname@example.org for review by one of our admission counselors.
+Students who did not major in one of our discipline areas, should contact the program they wish to apply to and speak with an admission counselor.